-The second part of my Asheville trip consisted mostly of the conference I was attending but I have to tell you about the restaurants and things I saw.
-On my previous trip to Asheville I wasn’t old enough to truly enjoy the experience.
+The second part of my Asheville trip consisted mostly of the conference I was attending but I have to tell you about the restaurants and the things I saw.
+On my previous trip to Asheville, I wasn’t old enough to truly enjoy the experience.
 I was able to walk to everything in the area.
-This night we went to Zambra, a Tapas bar with an amazing ambience, trees built into the walls and plenty of pillows to chill out for hours.
-Around the corner you will find my favorite stop in all of Asheville.
+This night we went to Zambra, a Tapas bar with an amazing ambiance, trees built into the walls and plenty of pillows to chill out for hours.
+Around the corner, you will find my favorite stop in all of Asheville.
 Malaprops Bookstore, an indie shop that you are sure to love.
 Here is a comment from the owner.

 I wanted Malaprop’s to be a place where poetry matters, where women’s words are as important as men’s, where one is surprised by excellence, where good writing has a home, where I could nurture my addiction to literature, and play, enjoy, and entertain people drawn to quality books.

 I sat in the park eating my dinner as families started to join in the crowd.
 What started as about 10 drums had turned into well over 40!
 Children had them, the circle was alive with dancing.
 Does this drum circle look familiar?
 Because s I was packing up to walk back to the conference one of the drummers had packed up and was standing next to me.
 I told him how awesome the group was and mentioned that Atlanta needed one.
 He proceeded to tell me about the trip they took to Atlantic Station not long ago.
-Explore Asheville preformed a flash mob style drum circle in the crowded streets of Atlantic Station to show the fun side of Asheville.
-Wish I had been there for that!
+Explore Asheville performed a flash mob-style drum circle in the crowded streets of Atlantic Station to show the fun side of Asheville.
+I wish I had been there for that!